Many parents ask themselves the question when and how to start promoting good oral hygiene habits for their kids.

 Together with the eruption of permanent teeth, when mixed dentition occurs, the adjacent surfaces of milk molars are more prone to tooth decay.
 That’s why parents should start using dental floss to clean those areas.

-A child isn’t able to take good care of its mouth, that’s why parents should supervise the cleaning and flossing of the child’s teeth until it turns 8 or 9.
-They can correct the child’s moves, if need be, so that it won’t form bad oral hygiene habits.
+A child isn’t able to take good care of its mouth, that’s why parents should supervise the cleaning and flossing of the child’s teeth until the age of 8-9 years.
+They can correct the child’s moves, if required, so that it won’t form bad oral hygiene habits.
 One should pay attention to the cleaning of the side teeth, where more plaque builds up and which most frequently aren’t brushed by children because they have difficulty reaching them.
-It is extremely important because when the child is about 6 years old the first molar erupts!
+It is extremely important as normally the first molar erupts at the age 6.
 One should remember that after turning 6 children should use a toothpaste with up to 1500 ppm of fluoride.